Community-Based Real Estate

 Fort Gay Community Complex

-Fort Gay is an area greatly aided by the Wayne County Community Design Innovations (CDI), which consists of numerous community and housing organizations in the county (Coalfield is a member).
-CDI plans on converting Fort Gay’s old high school into the Fort Gay Community Complex, with Coalfield serving as developer on the project.
+Ft.
+Gay is an area greatly aided by the Wayne County Community Design Innovations (CDI), which consists of numerous community and housing organizations in the county (Coalfield is a member).
+CDI plans on converting Ft.
+Gay’s old high school into the Fort Gay Community Complex, with Coalfield serving as developer on the project.
 The school will be converted to space for town offices, radio station, classrooms for the local community college and a farmer’s market.
 The gymnasium and stage area will also be available for community events.